smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

 string that's embedded in the app can potentially be extracted by an end-user or attacker.
 So security for these apps can't depend on secrets embedded at install-time.
 Instead, security comes from being hosted at a trusted URL.

-###  Determining whether an app is "public" or "confidential":

 #### Use the <span class="label label-primary">confidential app</span> profile when all of the following apply:
 * App has server-side business logic (e.g. using PHP, Python, Ruby, .NET, etc.)